July 1–31, 2025

 The online program, however, does not include the excursions and museum visits.

 Classes are scheduled five days a week, Monday through Friday, in the morning and early afternoon.
 Attendance is mandatory.
-Note that restrictions due to COVID-19 may be in place during the program.
+Note that due to unforseen circumstances the organiser may change and adjust the schedule at short notice during the program.

 Teaching for the online program is organized according to the different time zones of participants, but most likely they will be scheduled in the afternoon hours in Iceland, which will enable participants from other time zones to take part during the morning (Americas) or afternoon/evening/night (Europe and Asia).